dafiqalfa/capstone_project/README.md

        You will be close the program.

  # Contribute
-    If you'd like to contribute to Yellow Pages, check out https://github.com/dafiqalfa/capstone_project
+    If you'd like to contribute to Database of store, check out https://github.com/dafiqalfa/capstone_project/